HyperAgents/hmas/domains/logistics/create-organization/README.md

 ## Recommendations

-1. An Organization enacts one and only one Organization Specification.
+1. To be executable, an Organization has to fully enact an Organization Specification.
-2. An Organization Specification cannot be enacted partially by an Organization.
+2. An Organization enacts one and only one Organization Specification.